snek152/SwordSelection/README.md

 - GOLD = 4
 - DIAMOND = 7
 - NETHERITE = 8

+### Dagger

+The small knife known as the dagger has been used throughout human history as not only a means of self defense, but a proprietor of close combat.

+(Images of the dagger will be added when all tiers are complete.)

 ### Crafting
 As of version 1.0, you can input an iron, stone, wood, gold, diamond, or netherite sword into a stonecutter to get their respective variations.
 However, a future feature may include a custom tile entity that can craft the different variations.